demodeveloperlab/innerknowing/content/_index.md

   I live in Oneness and connected
 </h2>
 <p class="text-xl text-muted">
-  I got absolute certainty about the answers which are in the right place and right time
+  I am confident that the answers I receive will have the correct outcomes in the right location and at the right time.
 </p>
 </div>
 </div>